 The Collaborative is interested in … the Collective Impact model of social change … in the Northeast Kingdom.
-The Vermont Council on Rural Development (VCRD) has helped us put together conversations … (… during 2015).
+The Vermont Council on Rural Development (VCRD) has helped us put together conversations during 2015.
 VCRD’s site has their report of that work [PDF].
-Links to our 2016 Strategic Plan and other documents can be found on [the Collaborative’s] Planning page.
+Links to Planning and other documents can be found on the Collaborative’s How We Work page.

 The Stanford Social Innovation Review has many resources about Collective Impact, most of which are available as web pages or as PDFs.
 The page at the first link has links to most of the rest.

 - Collective Impact – Large-scale social change requires broad cross-sector coordination, yet the social sector remains focused on the isolated intervention of individual organizations.
 (7 page PDF, 885 KB)

 - Channeling Change: Making Collective Impact Work – This follow-up on the popular “Collective Impact” article provides updated, in-depth guidance.
 (9 page PDF, 515 KB)